Rameshzende/React-Timer/README.md

         npx run-android or npx react-native run-android (to run the android app) npx run-ios or npx react-native run-ios (to run the ios app)

+### Android permission Access and Camera Depedence Importing

+In you Project you should add these two  "VIBRATION , CAMERA"  permission to your AndroidManifest.xml.
+Its found in you Project path

+	                           android/app/src/main/AndroidManifest.xml